21 Best Things To Do In Valladolid, Mexico

 Chill with an ice cream from Wabi Gelato

-When you fancy something sweet, and you want to cool down, one of the unmissable things to do in Valladolid is to make a beeline for Wabi Gelato.
 This cute little ice cream joint may be compact, but the ice cream on sale here is totally delicious.
 Without a huge range of flavors on offer, the homemade ice creams are served in a handful of rotating flavors (depending on the day).

 The flavors themselves are quite unusual: lime and mint, lemon chili, and pineapple cilantro.
-The authentic gelato and the amazing flavors, as well as the pretty interiors and the friendly local owner make this easily one of the best foodie spots in Valladolid.
+The authentic gelato and the amazing flavors, as well as the pretty interiors and the friendly local owner, make this easily one of the best foodie spots in Valladolid.

 Make sure to have dinner at Ix Cat Ik

-Ix Cat Ik is known for its real Maya cooking, and is one of the top restaurants in Valladolid.
+Ix Cat Ik is known for its real Maya cooking and is one of the top restaurants in Valladolid.
 Here you’ll find fresh corn tortillas, sopa de lima, and empanada de chaya.
 Dishes here are interestingly cooked in a traditional Mayan wood-fired oven that’s built into the ground itself – you can see this if you’re in the garden.

-If you’re not a meat-eater, don’t worry: there are a selection of vegetarian dishes on offer at Ix Cat Ik.
 If you’re in the mood for drinks, then you’ll be happy to note that the cocktails here are delicious, too.
 All in all, complete with the friendly staff and great service, you should definitely schedule a dinner at Ix Cat Ik during your stay.

 Valladolid